jjung9648/CSC131NextGenTutors/README.md

 # NexGen Tutors Project Main Branch: Please follow the instructions below
-Landing page, logging page, student login(not tutor login/registration and student registration), student dashboard only works.
+Landing page, login page, student login(not tutor login/registration and student registration), and the student dashboard with enrolled subjects and the number of messages functions only work.
-You can test student login with following id and passwords Id/password
+You can test student login with the following ID and passwords Id/password
 'S001', 12345
-'S002' ,12345
+'S002',12345
 'S003' 12345
 'S004' 12345
 'S005' 12345